xoplog/xop-go/README.md

 Please open issues to start discussions around a subject.
 Please feel free to open pull requests, especially to added base loggers or propagators.

-Expect the following changes at some point:
+Expect the following changes as development continues:

+- Log line keys (for key/value attributes) will become typed and pre-registered (cheap registrations, not complex)

 - API changes as additional features are added